Cleanliness has become top of mind for many of us during the coronavirus pandemic, but how often and what you should clean depends on your household.

-It’s important to disinfect high-traffic areas as much as needed.
+It’s important to clean and disinfect high-traffic areas in your home as much as needed.
 These high-traffic areas include kitchen counters, doorknobs, bathrooms, TV remotes, light switches, and refrigerator handles.

-The rate at which you need to disinfect is dependent on how often you and your household members leave your house.
-You definitely want to disinfect daily if you or another household member is leaving every day for work, the grocery store, or another area with lots of people.
+The rate at which you need to clean and disinfect your home is dependent on how often you and your household members leave your house.
+You definitely want to clean and disinfect daily if you or another household member is leaving every day for work, the grocery store, or another area with lots of people.
 It’s important to remember that even if you or another household member has not interacted with someone who appears to be sick, they can be asymptomatic and still be infected with the coronavirus.

 The Environmental Protection Agency has a list of the best cleaning products to use to disinfect your home.